serenity-is/docs/api/dotnet/Serenity.Net.Core/Serenity.ComponentModel/EditLinkAttribute/IdField.md

 # EditLinkAttribute.IdField property
 **namespace:** *[Serenity.ComponentModel](../../README.md#serenity.componentmodel-namespace)*   **assembly**: *[Serenity.Net.Core](../../README.md)*

-Gets/sets from which property this edit link should get its ID value to edit
+Gets or sets the property from which this edit link should get its ID value to edit.

 ```csharp
 public string IdField { get; set; }